inex/ixp-manager-docs-md/docs/features/cronjobs.md

 ## Tasks Referenced Elsewhere

+???+ note "**We use a jitter function to randomise the minute at which tasks run to avoid stampeding remote services.
+This jitter is static for each installation.**"

 The following tasks are run via this mechanism and are referenced elsewhere in the documentation:

 * Uploading MRTG traffic data to the database - documented [in the Grapher MRTG backend page](../grapher/mrtg.md#inserting-traffic-data-into-the-database-reporting-emails) - and runs nightly at 02:00. **NB:** there are email reports that can be added to cron that are not part of the scheduler - see the same page for details on this.